terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 **TOC**
 - 1 Magical A/C units
 - 2 Magical AI units
-- 3 How I know the latest AI claims are are just more snake oil
+- 3 How I know the latest AI claims are are hype
 - 4 Learning how to separate the AI wheat from the chaff (using ZiptieAI)

 <br>

 ### **1 Magical A/C units**

-Recently a short Youtube ad has been popping up that shows a new A/C unit that some genius developed because all existing A/C units are ripping us all off.
-This magical unit you just plug in (no air duct to disperse the heat outside).
-It cools your room in a minute with vastly less energy usage than traditional A/C.
+A Youtube ad has been popping up on my screen lately that shows a new tiny A/C unit that some genius developed because all existing A/C units are ripping us all off.
+This magical unit has no air ducts (to disperse heat outside).
+You just plug it in and it cools your room within a minute with vastly less energy usage than traditional A/C. The magical A/C unit looks just like the heater in the pic below.

-The pic below shows a heater, but its similar to the magical A/C unit.
 Anyone with basic common sense understands that the heat has to be transported out of the room somehow.
 Yet apparently many people are buying these things.

 **I dont even have to test one of those A/C units to know it wont cool a room**.
-I know that the people selling it are lying. **It's not hype, it's outright lies**.
+I know that the people selling it are lying.
 But it may heat a room, because all that energy it uses is dispersed into room.
-So **I know it has potential good uses (just not what is advertised)**.
+So **I know it has potential good uses (just not what's advertised)**.

 <img src="/assets/tldr-5.png" alt="drones" width="18%">